mieweb/docs/content/functions/medication-management-and-e-prescribing/prescribing-adding-medications.md

 When done entering prescriptions, click any **Prescribe** button.
 Those prescriptions you created will then show the *Unprinted Prescriptions* box and the screen will refresh you to the Medication History summary screen.

-*To print/fax prescriptions, please see other help documentation named Print-Fax-Transmit Prescriptions.pdf*
+*To print/fax prescriptions, please see other help documentation named* [*Print/Fax/Transmit Prescriptions*](https://docs.enterprisehealth.com/functions/medication-management-and-e-prescribing/print-fax-transmit-prescriptions/)*.*

 ### Quick Prescribe User Preference